MeiSign/precommithook/README.md

 Put the `precommit` script in the `.git/hooks` directory of your project.
 This will enable the hook.

 ## I want to commit without testing (I swear this is the last time :o)
-If you want to commit without using the hook you can do so by using `git commit -m "Message" --no-verify`
+If you want to commit without testing you can use `git commit -m "Message" --no-verify`